How Turing parasites expand the computational landscape of digital life: Results

-All guessers replicate as explained above if $2n\rho_0 \le \rho(t+\Delta t) < (2n+1)\rho_0$.
-If $\rho(t+\Delta t) \ge (2n+1)\rho_0$, a mutation happens with probability $p_{\mu}=0.5$.
+holds, a mutation happens with probability $p_\mu=0.5$.
+(This relatively high mutation rate was chosen to illustrate model dynamics within a reasonable time and without using too many computational resources.
+Similar results as follow are obtained with samller mutation rates, but the interesting dynamics that we report below take longer---thus consuming much more computing time.)
 This mutation goes in either direction ($n \rightarrow n+1$ or $n \rightarrow n-1$) with equal chance.
 The corresponding initial endowment for the daughter is subtracted from the mother.
-When a host gets replicated, its parasite (if any) gets replicated along and occupies the corresponding spot in the shadow ecosystem (replacing an older parasite if necessary).
+When a host gets replicated, its parasite (if any) gets replicated alongside and occupies the corresponding spot in the shadow ecosystem (replacing an older parasite if necessary).
 The initial endowment of this daughter parasite is subtracted from the daughter host.
-Note that parasites also replicate through the usual route (i.e. their reward overcoming a threshold $\bar{\rho}(t+\Delta t) > 2\bar{n}\bar{\rho}_0$).
+Note that parasites also replicate through the usual route---i.e.\ their reward overcoming a threshold

 When this happens, the daughter parasite substitutes the guesser in a random spot of the shadow ecosystem.
 Parasites might also die, leaving a spot of the shadow ecosystem unoccupied.
 Thus, a host's parasite might change over time or disappear.
-The current model assumes $\bar{n} < \bar{m} \equiv n$), thus if a daughter parasite becomes too big (e.g. because it is allocated to a spot with a small host or with no host at all), she is promoted to host into the main ecosystem.
+The current model assumes $\bar{n} < \bar{m} \equiv n$, thus if a daughter parasite becomes too big (e.g.\ because it is allocated to a spot with a small host or with no host at all), she is promoted to host into the main ecosystem.

+Despite the simplicity of the model, it resulted in an unexpected range of behaviors---of which we only show the most salient ones.
+For certain parameters, the host-parasite eco-evolutionary interactions ignite Red Queen dynamics \cite{VanValenRic} in which both counterparts engage in a race of growing complexity, potentially without an end point, suggesting open-ended evolution (Fig.\ \ref{fig:6}a-c).
+All simulations were chosen such that, in the absence of parasites, the host ecosystem would be fully populated by $1$-guessers.
+This is, the observed trajectories are truly outstanding.
+Furthermore, $100$ repeats of each experiment have been carried out for a broad range of model parameters, robustly finding that Red Queen dynamics ensue sooner or later for many parameter settings (Sup.\ Fig.\ 4 in \cite{SupMat} illustrates complexity evolution for the $100$ experiment repeats with different parameters settings).